Entertaining the Lakes Region

 Since its inception, the Great Waters Scholarship Program has contributed financial assistance to music students in the Lakes Region, helping them on the journey to connect their gifts with the needs of the music world.
 In 2021, the program was renamed the Barbara and David Lobdell Scholarship Fund in honor of a couple who have served the organization in a variety of roles over the past 25 years.

 Great Waters Scholarship applications are accepted beginning in March each year from New Hampshire Lakes Region residents.
 High school, college, or graduate students with interest in pursuing a career in some facet of music education or performance qualify to apply for financial assistance.
 Financial assistance scholarship recipients are announced typically in May and honored at one of the Great Waters concerts.

 The scholarship program is funded in part through the generosity of donors, including the Nancy P. Marriott Foundation.

-In 2020, Great Waters awarded scholarships to three Lakes Region students.
+Great Waters presented two scholarships to Lakes Region students in 2021.